dikhan/terraform-provider-openapi/docs/how_to.md

       someNonUserFriendlyPropertyName:  # If this property did not have the 'x-terraform-field-name' extension, the property name will be automatically converted by the OpenAPI Terraform provider into a name that is Terraform field name compliant.
 The result will be:  some_non_user_friendly_propertyName
         type: string
         x-terraform-field-name: property_name_more_user_friendly

+      status:
+        x-terraform-field-status: true # identifies the field that should be used as status for async operations.
+This is handy when the field name is not 'status' but some other name the service provider might have chosen and enables the provider to identify the field as the status field that will be used to track progress for the async operations
+        type: string
+        readOnly: true
+        enum: # this is jsut for documentation purposes and to let the consumer know what statues should be expected
+          - deploy_pending
+          - deploy_in_progress
+          - deploy_failed
+          - deployed
+          - delete_pending
+          - delete_in_progress
+          - delete_failed
+          - deleted

 ```